release-depot/flask-container-scaffold/README.md

     pipenv update -d

-If you prefer to use pip directly in your venv, simply specify the requirements.txt and test-requirements.txt files.
+If you prefer to use pip directly in your venv, specify the following requirements files:

+  - requirements.txt
+  - test-requirements.txt

 There is also a dist-requirements.txt, if you will be building the project for distribution.

 Any remaining directions will assume you are in your venv, which for pipenv, can be activated like this: